hyperledger/besu-docs/docs/public-networks/how-to/send-transactions.md

 ---
 title: Create and send transactions
 sidebar_position: 4
-description: Some use cases of creating transactions on a Hyperledger Besu network
+description: Send transactions using eth_call or eth_sendRawTransaction.
 ---

 # Create and send transactions